abinit/abipy/_sources/graphical_interface.rst.txt

    :maxdepth: 2
    :caption: Contents:

-AbiPy provides interactive dashboards that can be used either as a standalone web apps with the `bokeh server <http://docs.bokeh.org/>`_ or inside jupyter notebooks.
+AbiPy provides interactive dashboards that can be used either as a standalone web applications (**dashboards**) with the `bokeh server <http://docs.bokeh.org/>`_ or inside jupyter notebooks.
-This document explains how to install the required dependencies and how to generate dashboards either with the command line interface or inside jupyter notebooks.
+This document explains how to install the required dependencies and how to generate dashboards/GUIs either with the command line interface (CLI) or inside jupyter notebooks.

 .. important::

+    Please note that one needs a **running python backend** to execute the callbacks triggerered by the GUI widgets.
+    This part, indeed, is implemented in HTML/CSS/JS code executed by the frontend (i.e. **your browser**) that sends the signal to the python server (the **backend**).
+    The python server is supposed to process the data and send the results back to the frontend for visualization purposes

+    Don't be surprised if you start to click buttons and **nothing happens**!
-    Note that you will need a running python kernel to execute the callbacks triggerered by the GUI hence the examples given in this page are only meant to show how to build the the GUI.
+    The examples provided in this page are only meant to show how to build GUI or dashboards with AbiPy.

 Installation
 ------------